anirud55/anirud55/README.md

-## A technology passionate and contributor in Infrastructure, Cloud, and DevOps space.
+## Passionate about building and optimizing high-performance computing infrastructure, Linux systems, and cloud-native platforms, with a focus on automation, observability, and scalable AI workloads

 <p align="left">
    <a href="https://leetcode.com/anarkh55/">